19hours/sg-statutes/Acts/Fire Safety Act.md

 (a) grant permission for the change of use, subject to such conditions as he may impose; or

-(b) in writing direct the applicant to comply, within such period as may be specified in the direction, with such requirements as the Commissioner may specify for the purpose of ensuring compliance with the provisions of this Act and any regulations made thereunder and such written directions may also —
+(b) in writing direct the applicant to comply, within such period as may be specified in the direction, with such requirements as the Commissioner may specify for the purpose of ensuring compliance with the provisions of this Act and such written directions may also —

-(i) require the applicant to provide additional fire safety measures in the building; or
+(i) require the applicant to provide additional fire safety measures in relation to the building; or

+[Act 14 of 2013 wef 01/09/2013]

 (ii) provide that the work or alteration shall be completed before the expiration of a specified period.

+[Act 14 of 2013 wef 01/09/2013]

 (4) If the person to whom any written direction under subsection (3)(b) fails to comply with the requirements specified in the direction within the time specified therein, the application shall be deemed to be withdrawn.

-(5) Any person who fails to comply with this section or with any condition imposed by the Commissioner under subsection (3)(a) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 and, in the case of a continuing offence, to a further fine not exceeding $500 for every day during which the offence continues after conviction.
+(5) Any person who fails to comply with this section or with any condition imposed by the Commissioner under subsection (3)(a) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 and, in the case of a continuing offence, to a further fine not exceeding $1,000 for every day or part thereof during which the offence continues after conviction.

+[Act 14 of 2013 wef 01/09/2013]

 (6) Nothing in this section shall be taken in any way to derogate from the provisions of the Planning Act (Cap.
 232) and any relevant rules made thereunder relating to change of use of premises.

 ### Order for demolition, removal, etc., of unauthorised fire safety works

-30A\.—(1) Where, in the opinion of the Commissioner, any fire safety works are being carried out or have been carried out in contravention of the Fire Code adopted under section 55, or any of the provisions of this Act or any regulations made thereunder (referred to in this section as the unauthorised fire safety works), the Commissioner may by order in writing require —
+30A\.—(1) Where, in the opinion of the Commissioner, any fire safety works are being carried out or have been carried out in contravention of the Fire Code, or any of the provisions of this Act (referred to in this section as the unauthorised fire safety works), the Commissioner may by order in writing require —

 (a) the cessation of the unauthorised fire safety works until the order is withdrawn;

-(b) such work or alteration to be carried out to the unauthorised fire safety works or the building or part thereof to which the unauthorised fire safety works relate as may be necessary to cause the unauthorised fire safety works to comply with the Fire Code adopted under section 55, and any of the provisions of this Act and any regulations made thereunder; or
+(b) such work or alteration to be carried out to the unauthorised fire safety works or the building or part thereof to which the unauthorised fire safety works relate as may be necessary to cause the unauthorised fire safety works to comply with the Fire Code, and any of the provisions of this Act; or

+[Act 14 of 2013 wef 01/09/2013]

-(c) the demolition of the building or part thereof to which the unauthorised fire safety works relate.
+(c) the demolition of the building or relevant pipeline, or part thereof to which the unauthorised fire safety works relate.

 [5/2000]

+[Act 14 of 2013 wef 01/09/2013]

+[Act 14 of 2013 wef 01/09/2013]

 (2) An order made under subsection (1) shall specify all or any of the following: